awslabs/aws-cicd-workshop-cpt/labs/03-beanstalk/README.md

 aws elasticbeanstalk describe-environments --environment-names [your-prod-env-name] --query "Environments[*].CNAME" --output text
 ```

-## Create QA Environment
+## Create QA Environment - CLI

-(Note to team: no single command to clone an environmment using CLI)
+> We can also clone the environment inside the console

 Create a QA environment from a configuration template of the Prod environment.